Why should I study this course?

 A-level Biology is a facilitating subject that can help you to get into the top universities and courses that are available both within the UK and abroad.
 With Biology being such a well-respected subject the possibilities are endless and it is a must-have course for medicine, veterinary science (becoming a vet!) and dentistry.
 Some of the pathways that our previous students have gone on to study include: medicine, veterinary science, marine biology, zoology, biochemistry, biomedical science, dentistry, pharmacology, forensic science and psychology.

 The Biology team have produced a wide variety of learning materials for you to use during independent study time.
 To be successful you will need to regularly review past work whilst also reading ahead to enable you to link ideas and concepts to future topics.
-To assist you the team has produced a complete breakdown of the course complete with learning checklists and revision videos on Prezi.
-There is also a complete set of revision materials on the department Moodle page which will be used in parallel to the Kerboodle.com website.
+There are many resources on the Biology Moodle and Microsoft Teams pages to help you - including worksheets, presentations, workbooks, revision checklists and others..

 What materials will I need to provide?

 You will need the following stationery items: pen, pencil, ruler, paper for taking notes, and a scientific calculator.
 Having highlighters and colouring pencils / pens would also be desirable.